lfe/lfe.github.io/content/_index.md

 desc = '''
 Here we have two examples of directly calling Erlang functions from LFE.
-First, we're "folding" (a.k.a "reducing") over a list of items, mutliplying them by the accumulated value, and then further transforming using other Erlang functions.
-Then we are calling an Erlang fucntion to get information about a particular superversion tree.
+First, we're "folding" (a.k.a "reducing") over a list of items, multiplying them by the accumulated value, and then further transforming using other Erlang functions.
+Then we are calling an Erlang function to get information about a particular supervision tree.
 '''

 [extra.excerpts.otp]